NativeScript/capacitor-docs/migration-guide-v5-v8.md

 Most native TypeScript carries over unchanged.
 Things to check:

 - **Nested project files are gone.** Delete `src/nativescript/package.json`, `tsconfig.json`, and `references.d.ts` — v8 bundles with esbuild directly, and there is no second `npm install`.
-If you imported from `@nativescript/core`, note that core is not part of the v8 rc bundle.
+If you imported from `@nativescript/core`, note that core is not part of the 8.0.0 bundle (planned for a later 8.x release).
 - **`@NativeClass` decorated classes**: the v8 bundler (esbuild) does not run the webpack NativeClass transformer.
 On iOS, replace decorated `class X extends NSObject` with the runtime's `NSObject.extend()` API:

 ```ts